dice-cyfronet/atmosphere/doc/install/installation.md

 git push production master
 ```

-As a conclusion code from `master` branch will be pushed into remote server and
+As a result, code from the `master` branch will be pushed into the remote server and
-`post-receive` hook will be invoked.
+the `post-receive` hook will be invoked.
 It will:
-- updates remote code into required version
+- update remote code to requested version
-- installs all required dependencies (gems)
+- install all required dependencies (gems)
-- triggers database migration
+- perform database migration
-- regenerates upstart scripts
+- regenerate upstart scripts
-- restart application
+- restart the application.

 ## Nginx